rustls/rustls/ROADMAP.md

   Change the default cryptographic library to something with FIPS certification. rustls/rustls#1540

-* **Comprehensive Performance Benchmarking**.
-  Performance should be a headline feature of Rustls.
-We need to develop a more comprehensive benchmarking system so that we can assess and improve performance from multiple angles, including CPU usage, latency, and memory usage.

 * **Add No-Allocation / Write-Through API**.
   Would make handshakes faster and give the caller more control over allocations.
   RFC: rustls/rustls#1420